What is Social Purpose Works (SPW)?

 We know that every dollar matters in meeting a nonprofit’s mission goals.
 Our Flat Fee of $2500 for recruitment, pre-screening, matching and placement has no hourly add-ons.
 The flat fee covers our overhead to recruit, match and place the right pro bono professional for your project.
 None of the fee is given to the Pro Bono Professional.
-The Fee is divided into two equal payments, one upon project posting and the final payment upon match.
+The fee is divided into payments, the first upon project posting.
 Occasionally, match funds are available to cover some of or the full cost of a project.

 What is a Pro Bono Professional?

 Volunteers come in many stripes.
 Some want to provide direct service to your programs or constituents.
 The professionally skilled volunteer wants to work on short term, high impact projects that leverage the career skills they’ve developed over a lifetime.
 They can tackle creating marketing materials; improving a financial report; revising HR policies; updating strategic plans…and so much more!